microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 #### `[terminal_parameters]`

-Some of the preceeding commands are used to create a new terminal instance.
+Some of the preceding commands are used to create a new terminal instance.
 These commands are listed above as accepting `[terminal_parameters]` as a parameter.
 For these commands, `[terminal_parameters]` can be any of the
 following: